One of the toughest things a man can have is sensitive skin.

-First difference would be the blade design.
-In a foil shaver, blades oscillate in a linear back and forth motion.
+The first difference would be the blade design.
+In a foil shaver, blades oscillate in a straight back and forth motion.
 While a rotary shaver goes in a circular motion much like a grass cutter or blender.

 In terms of aggressiveness, the consensus is rotary shavers will be more aggressive and shave closer versus a foil shaver.

 This means foil shavers will cause less irritation against a rotary.